processone/docs.ejabberd.im/content/admin/configuration/modules.md

 <div class="note-left">improved in <a href="/archive/22_05/">22.05</a></div>

 - **default\_room\_options**: *Options*
-This option allows to define the desired default room options.
+Define the default room options.
 Note that the creator of a room can modify the options of his room at any time using an XMPP client with MUC capability.
 The *Options* are:

  - **allow\_change\_subj**: *true | false*
    Allow occupants to change